 How should expressed breast milk be stored?

-Expressed breast milk should be kept in a sterilized glass bottle or milk bags that are pre-sterilized for breast milk and have the date marked on it.
-Plastic polyethylene bags, such as commercial bottle liners, are not recommended because they can affect the quality of your milk.
+Expressed breast milk should be kept in a clean container, such as a glass bottle or milk bags for breast milk, with the date marked on it.
+Plastic polyethylene bags, such as commercial bottle liners, and containers made of bisphenol A (BPA) are not recommended because they can affect the quality of your milk.

 Breast milk can be stored for: